-I really hope you enjoy this Chicken Shawarma with Garlic Sauce Rice Bowl recipe.
-If you do, please let me know in the comments below.
+I really hope you enjoy this One Pot Chicken Shawarma Rice Recipe with Garlic Sauce.
+If you do, please let me know in the comments section below.
 I LOVE reading your comments ❤

 WHY YOU WILL LOVE THIS RECIPE